If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - Replacement of the queen bee early on in her lifespan.

-Honey bees whose colony have been infected by Nosema that reached the queen have to replace her.
+Honey bees whose colonies have been infected by Nosema that reached the queen have to replace her.
 In a Nosema infection of the queen bee, her ovaries degenerate to a point where egg production is severely impacted.
-She is the easily superseded.
+She is easily superseded.